Travel to Canada, Mexico, and the Caribbean

 Have a previously-issued F-1 or J-1 visa (even for a different non-immigrant classification).

 Be in Canada, Mexico, or the Caribbean for fewer than thirty days.

 The adjacent islands are: the Bahamas, Barbados, Bermuda, the Dominican Republic, Haiti, Jamaica, Martinique, St. Pierre & Miquelon, Trinidad & Tobago, the Leeward Islands (Anguilla, Antigua, Guadeloupe, Montserrat, Nevis, St. Kitts, and the British Virgin Islands), the Windward Islands (Dominica, Grenada, St. Lucia, and St. Vincent), and other British, French, or Dutch territories or possessions in, or bordering on, the Caribbean Sea.

-*NOTE: This special exemption is called "Automatic Revalidation" by the US Department of State and does NOT apply to students who are citizens of the countries named above and traveling to their home countries.
-In those cases, students must obtain an F-1 or J-1 visa to reenter the US, except for citizens of Canada and Bermuda.
+*NOTE: This special exemption is called "Automatic Revalidation" by the US Department of State and does NOT apply to students who are citizens of a country identified as supporting terrorism in the Department of State's annual report to Congress (including Iran, Syria, Sudan, and Cuba).
+In those cases, students must obtain an F-1 or J-1 visa to reenter the US.
 Please note that it is more difficult to apply for a US visa while in a country within which you are not a citizen of.

 For any NYU student, research scholar or professor, travel to and from Cuba requires extra attention to immigration concerns.
 This is especially true if you are in F-1 or J-1 status.
 If you or your dependents plan to visit Cuba, please find out about these special circumstances when making any travel plans.
 Also note that even travel via a third country to and from Cuba can have immigration implications (e.g., from the US to Canada to Cuba to Canada to the US in F or J status).
 Any entry to Cuba can impact your later re-entry to the US.